tgerk/graphql-middleware-typed-arguments/README.md

   config: IConfig
 ): IMiddleware

+// Note that the visitor and transform functions receive all four resolver args (parent, args, context, & info),
+// For these functions, info.argument has been set to refer to the relevant argument definition.

 // input and output types are up to you, just provide the transform function interface IFile {
   stream: string